drewstaylor/area-52-course-2-lessons/lesson-03-passport-token/exercise-04/exercise.md

 }
 ```

-Being the only individual who can mint NFTs, `minter` has a sort of admin-like privilege in `cw721-base` (and by extension `cw721-soulbound`).
+Being the only account that can mint NFTs, `minter` has an admin-like privilege in `cw721-base` (and by extension `cw721-soulbound`).
 Since it can never be updated after deploying, it's probably a good idea if we validate it before saving it to the contract state.

 # Exercise